chilli007123/Dissertation/Dissertation MD FILE.md

 As virus detection techniques have evolved over the years so has the need to create tools that bypass these techniques.
 The author [@garba2019evaluating] says "Malwares generates using tools such as Metasploit are easily detected nowadays due to the techniques used by antiviruses" As a direct reaction tools have had to evolve to keep up with antivirus detection.
 In this section I will discuss some popular techniques that malicious users may use to bypass AV.

 #### Encryption
-The author [@] defines encryption as the earliest and simplest method employed by the malware programmers to achieve their goal.
-The first known encrypted virus appread in 1987 and was named
+The author [@rad2012camouflage] defines encryption as the earliest and simplest method employed by the malware programmers to achieve their goal.
+The first known encrypted virus appeared in 1987 and was named, Cascade.
+Encryption can be achieved in many ways, a simple way a payload can be encrypted is through the reversable XOR function.
+Since this paper more tools have developed such as msfvenom which will take a payload and encrypt using a specified algorithm.
 #### Obfuscation
 #### Polymorphism
 #### Metamorphism